joaosaro/pd-table-tennis/BACKLOG.md

 - **Priority**: high
 - **Created**: 2024-12-30
-- **Status**: open
+- **Status**: closed

-Currently all league matches are pre-created in the database when the tournament starts, preventing new players from being added mid-tournament.

-**Proposed change:**
+Implemented on-demand league match creation:
+- New route `/editor/record-league` for selecting two players and recording result
+- League progress shown in editor matches page with remaining match count
-- Remove upfront match creation for league phase
+- Removed upfront league match generation from admin
-- Calculate possible matches dynamically (all player pairs)
-- Create match records only when editor/admin records a result
-- Editor/admin selects two opponents from a list to record a match

-This enables adding new players at any point during the league phase.
+- Players can now be added at any time during the league phase

 ---